awivawie/HSN619-project/README.md

 Project Submission for the course HSN619 Social Networks.
-This Git contains Analysis, Code and Final Presentation file for the same.
+This contains Analysis, Code and Final Presentation file for the same.